How do you handle tension when you are the one who needs to lead?

 The purpose of inviting discussion among a group is to free up rigidity of thought, allow for ideas to flow and synergy to take place.
 Maybe alone our ideas are faulty, incomplete.
 But together we can come up with better solutions.

-As a leader, that is your greatest endeavor - To find better solutions, Inspire cooperative efforts, and Remove roadblocks to achieving the group goal, so that everyone wins!
+As a leader, that is your greatest endeavor - to find better solutions, inspire cooperative efforts, and remove roadblocks to achieving the group goal, so that everyone wins!